xqwen/integrative/examples/README.md

 # Step 5: Getting results

 Due to the stochastic nature of the multiple imputation scheme, small variation among repeated analysis of the same data is expected.
 Here we provide the two main result files ```HDL_blood.enrich.est``` and ```HDL_blood.coloc.rst``` for reference purpose.
+The detailed format of these files is explained [here](../src/).